 Squeaks can come from the base of your toilet or from the tank, but those that come from the tank are usually more like squeals than actual squeaks.
-The sounds from the tank are often caused by worn washers, especially if you have an older toilet.
+The sounds from the tank are often caused by worn washers, especially if you have an older toilet and you may notice your toilet making a whistling sound or high pitched noise.
 Squeaks from the base are a sign of instability.
 More often than not, the toilet is also rocking, and that's actually a reassuring sign.
 If the toilet isn't rocking, it means the squeaking is coming from the subfloor, and if that's the case, the floor could be wet -- you should investigate immediately.

 Turn off the water to the toilet by turning the cutoff valve clockwise and flush to empty the tank.
 Release the float arm by pulling the pins holding it with needle-nose pliers or unscrewing the screws with a screwdriver.

 Lift the float arm off the valve, at the same time pulling the attached plunger out of the tube.
 Replace all the washers you see on the plunger -- there may be more than one.
 Insert the plunger back in the tube and secure the ballcock by replacing the screws or pins.
 Turn on the water and let the tank fill.

 Squeaking from the Base